robbyarif/fullstack-nanodegree-vm/vagrant/catalog/README.md

 Open [http://localhost:8000/](http://localhost:8000/) to access the application.

 The application provides a list of items within a variety of categories which can be modified by registered users.
-The application also provides third party authentication using OAuth.
+The application also provides third party authentication using Google Plus OAuth.

 ## License